Peter Billing

 Peter Graham Billing (born 24 October 1964) is an English former footballer who played in central defence.
 He made 281 league and cup appearances in an eleven-year career in the Football League.

 A former South Liverpool player, he turned professional with Everton in January 1986.
-He featured in the Super Cup final, but he was sold on to Crewe Alexandra for £12,000 in December 1986.
-He helped the "Railwaymen" to win promotion out of the Fourth Division in 1988–89, before he was sold on to Coventry City for £120,000 in June 1989.
+He featured in the Super Cup final, but he was sold to Crewe Alexandra for £12,000 in December 1986.
+He helped the "Railwaymen" to win promotion out of the Fourth Division in 1988–89, before he was sold to Coventry City for £120,000 in June 1989.
 He made 58 top-flight appearances for the "Sky Blues" before joining Port Vale for a £35,000 fee in May 1993, following a successful three-month loan spell in which he featured in the club's Football League Trophy success.
 He helped the "Valiants" to win promotion out of the Second Division in 1993–94.
 He was allowed to leave on a free transfer in May 1995.
 He then spent a season each with Hartlepool United and former club Crewe Alexandra before he went into non-League football with Northwich Victoria, Bamber Bridge and Witton Albion.

 Career

 Born in Liverpool, Billing started his career with local non-League side South Liverpool before being signed up by Howard Kendall at Everton in January 1986.
 He only played one First Division game for the "Toffees".
 Also, he featured in both legs of the 1986 Super Cup final defeat to rivals Liverpool.
 He left Goodison Park after being sold to Crewe Alexandra for £12,000 in December 1986.
 The "Railwaymen" finished 17th in the Fourth Division in 1986–87 and 1987–88.
 Manager Dario Gradi took the Gresty Road club to promotion in 1988–89 with a third-place finish.
 Billing made 88 league appearances for the club in his two and a half seasons in Cheshire.

-He was sold on to Coventry City for £120,000 in June 1989 as manager John Sillett needed defensive cover.
+He was sold to Coventry City for £120,000 in June 1989 as manager John Sillett needed defensive cover.
 The "Sky Blues" finished 12th in the top-flight in the 1989–90 season, though Billing had to wait until October before making his club debut in the League Cup.
 They then dropped to 16th in 1990–91 under new boss Terry Butcher, before finishing 19th in 1991–92, one place and two points above relegated Luton Town.
 Coventry played in the first-ever season of Premier League football in 1992–93 under Bobby Gould, though Billing lost his first-team place by 1993–94 after new boss Phil Neal took over at Highfield Road.
 Billing made 58 league appearances for the Midlands side.